Primer: core concepts in electronic circuits

 Voltage (V)

-There is a linear relationship between the voltage applied to a section of a circuit, its apparent resistance, and the current flowing through.
+From the definitions outlined earlier, there is a linear relationship between the voltage applied to a section of a circuit, its apparent resistance, and the current flowing through.
 In other words, if you know two of the values, you can trivially calculate the third:

 Capacitance (C)

-Capacitance measures the ability of a component to store electric energy, most commonly in an internal electric field.
 A capacitor that allows a charge of one coulomb to accumulate on its plates when it’s subjected to one volt is said to have a capacitance of one farad (F).
-Another way to look at it is that a 1 F capacitor, when supplied with a constant 1 A current for one second, will be charged to 1 V.
+Another way to look at it is that a 1 F capacitor, when supplied with a constant 1 A current for one second, will be charged to 1 V. The farad is a big unit; commonly-encountered capacitors range from pF to µF.

 Like resistance, capacitive reactance is measured in ohms, and has a superficially similar effect on alternating, sine-wave currents and voltages.
-That said, it is a distinct physical phenomenon that typically involves the storage of energy, rather than its loss.
+That said, it is a distinct physical phenomenon that involves the storage of energy, rather than its loss.

 Another important distinction is that in an ideal resistor, the current through the device is always in lockstep with the applied voltage.
 In a capacitor, in contrast, the voltage across the terminals starts rising only some time after the current starts flowing because of the time needed to charge the plates.
 For repetitive sine waves, peak voltage corresponds to zero current — an apparent lag of 1/4th of a cycle:

 This phase difference is important when considering the cumulative effect of resistance and reactance in a circuit; although the units are identical, a naive sum will usually not do.
-We'll talk about the correct way to handle this in a followup article.

 Inductance (L)